MichelaDA97/Growth_UIKit/README.md

 <h1>Growth</h1>

-The aim of this app is to help people to follow the right routine for themselves.
+<p>The aim of this app is to help people to follow the right routine for themselves.

-In this project I used UIKit framework.
+In this project I used several framework from Apple, such as UIKit and SwiftUI.</p>